Northern Exposure: Nine Must-See Sights in the Nordics

 The Geirangerfjord, Norway

 In Oslo, a can’t-miss attraction is the Viking Ship Museum.
 Housing three Viking-era burial ships, this spectacular museum gives visitors an up-close view of some of the best-preserved Viking ships in the world.
-Walk fully around each of the three ships and gaze in wonder and admiration at the expert-level boatbuilding skills of medieval craftsman.
-As a bonus, your ticket to The Viking Ship Museum is also valid at the nearby Historical Museum for 48-hours.
+Walk fully around each of the three ships and gaze in wonder and admiration at the expert-level boatbuilding skills of medieval craftsmen.
+As a bonus, your ticket to The Viking Ship Museum is also valid at the nearby Historical Museum for 48 hours.

 Where to Stay